Black and White (2002 film): Critical response

 On Rotten Tomatoes Black and White has an approval rating of 43% based on reviews from 7 critics.
 Australian reviewers praised it as "the sort of film Australia should be making" and "another notch in the belt for the Australian film industry".
 On its theatrical release in the UK, reviewers called it "[a] gripping, well-crafted tale", and "a challenging film that dares to trust our intelligence". !-- "[a] watchable fictionalisation [that is] interestingly ambiguous where another sort of film might have been content with PC certainty". - review not found --> However Philip French, writing in The Observer, called it "heavy handed".

 Awards

-In 2003, David Ngoombujarra won the Australian Film Institute award for Best Actor in aSupporting Role for his role.
+In 2003, David Ngoombujarra won the Australian Film Institute award for Best Actor in a Supporting Role for his role.